Body dug up in Hollyoaks as Breda's killing spree exposed?

 - Hollyoaks’ Nadine Mulkerrin and Rory Douglas-Speed reveal baby joy on British Soap Awards 2019 red carpet

-The chilling childminder convinced Louis’ family he had left the country after being dumped at the altar by Leela Lomax for cheating on her with ex-wife Simone Loveday and her sister Martine Deveraux – with the grim truth being she held him captive at the farm for weeks before bludgeoning him to death and putting him in the ground…
+The chilling childminder convinced Louis’ family he had left the country after being dumped at the altar by Leela Lomax for cheating on her with ex-wife Simone Loveday and her sister Martine Deveraux.
+The grim truth was she held him captive at the farm for weeks before bludgeoning him to death and putting him in the ground.

-Back in the village, Breda is in the pub with Jack unaware he is about to propose, but when she sees Charlie with the photo album he spills the beans about where the teens have gone and she reels.
+Back in the village, Breda is in the pub with Jack, unaware he is about to propose.
+When she sees Charlie with the photo album he spills the beans about where the teens have gone and she reels.

 Will there be a gruesome discovery at the pig farm?
 Is Breda’s reign of terror as the bad father murderer finally at an end?